Dennis Dragon: Citybus

 Citybus started to order air-conditioned Dennis Dragon in 1993.
 The Duple Metsec bodywork for Citybus's Dragons, which were assembled by Salvador Caetano in Portugal, were different from those supplied to KMB/CMB in that the frontal design resembled with those used on Alexander R-type body and a wider front door was used.

 Between 1994 and 1998, Citybus introduced 80 12-m Dennis Dragons and 40 10.3-m Dennis Dragons.
 In 2000, Citybus rebuilt a 10.3-m Dragon (fleet number 701) as the world's first 3-axle double-decker air-conditioned trolleybus.

 One of Citybus's 10.3-m Dennis Dragon (fleet number 713) had been prematurely withdrawn in 2002 due to fire damage.
 All of the Citybus Dennis Dragons were withdrawn in 2015.

 HACTL

 In early 1996, Hactl received four Dennis Dragons for use as staff buses.
-They were similar with Citybus's 12-metre Dragon in appearance but with no route indicators and narrower seats were fitted so as to increase the seating capacity.
+They were similar with Citybus's 12-metre Dragon in appearance but with no route indicators and narrower seats fitted so as to increase the seating capacity.

-All these buses were acquired by New World First Bus after Hactl ceased to operate its staff bus routes in September 1999.
+All these buses were acquired by the New World First Bus after Hactl ceased to operate its staff bus routes in September 1999.
 They re-entered service in 2000.

 Kenya and Malawi

 In 1992, Stagecoach introduced ten Dennis Dragons in Malawi.
 The company also introduced twenty Dennis Dragons in Kenya between 1995 and 1996.

 Later, all the Dennis Dragons in Kenya were shipped back to England and allocated to Stagecoach Manchester's Magic Bus fleet.
 They re-entered service between 1998 and 2000 where they would stay in service with the company until 2010.
+Many of them were subsequently used as school buses in Sheffield by BrightBus until 2017.